matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

-4. The transfer should only take a couple of seconds.
+4. The transfer should take no longer than a couple of seconds.
 If you have any difficulties, please check [zkScan](https://zkscan.io/) to monitor the transaction.
 </br>
 <p align="center">
 <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/S9.png">